PizziLab/MetaComBin/README.md

 ---

 Step 1 : Run AbundanceBin
-- AbundancdeBin takes as input a single fasta file.
-If you are working with paired-end reads (e.g. dataset.fasta.1 and dataset.fasta.2), you must provide a single input dataset.fasta file that is a combined version of the .1 and .2 paired end files
+-AbundancdeBin takes as input a single fasta file.
+If you are working with paired-end reads (e.g. dataset.fasta.1 and dataset.fasta.2), you must provide a single input dataset.fasta file that is a combined version of the .1 and .2 paired end files.
+The format should be:

+read1.1
+read2.1
+read3.1
+read1.2
+read2.2
+read3.2

 Example for running from the command line: